MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 Implementation
 --------------

-The display engine does not depend on the type of buffer mode.
+The Graphical Engine does not depend on the type of buffer mode.
 The implementation of `Display.flush() <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/display/Display.html#flush-->`_  calls the Low Level API ``LLUI_DISPLAY_IMPL_flush`` to let the BSP to update the display data.
 This function should be atomic and the implementation has to return the new graphics buffer address (back buffer address).
 In
 ``direct`` and ``copy`` modes, this address never changes and the implementation has always to return the back buffer address.
 In ``switch`` mode, the implementation has to return the old display frame buffer address.

 The next sections describe the work to do for each mode.